You are hereStaff

 Steve lives at Birdsfoot Farm, an intentional community and organic vegetable farm adjoining the school.
 He and his wife Dulli live with their two children in a passive solar house they built together using hand tools.
 Steve has worked for the past twenty years with Peace Brigades International, a Gandhian-inspired group that works in areas of violent conflict providing protective accompaniment to human rights defenders.

 Kelly Newman Burnham teaches the Middles and works as the Administrative Assistant at Little River.
 She has a bachelor’s degree in psychology with a focus on Child Development, and a Master of Science in Teaching, both from SUNY Potsdam.
 After teaching in various public schools, Kelly and her husband Todd made the commitment to homeschool their three children.
 Kelly homeschooled for 14 years, teaching two of their children right through high school.
-Her youngest is in the Olders room at Little River.
 Kelly brings 20 years of teaching experience to our school.

 Kelly is a 200 hour registered yoga teacher, with special certificates in Little Lotus for Kids yoga ages 18 months through 18 years.
 She is currently working toward her 500 hour RYT.
 She offers classes to the Little River students at all grade levels, sharing her passion for yoga with the school.
 Kelly has worked as a professional photographer, photographing weddings, family and pet portraits, and has sold images to a veterinary clinic for use in their advertising.
 She was the acting Editor in Chief for the book Hands on Health: Taking Your Vibrant, Whole Health Back into Your Healing Hands by local author Paula Youmell.
 Kelly’s love and faith in natural holistic healing made this project a joy for her, and she looks forward to more editorial work in the future.
 In her "free" time, Kelly enjoys hiking, practicing yoga, power walking, riding her Harley, and caring for their menagerie of animals.